 All over the world, government regulators are mandating cyber-awareness training and imposing stiff fines for the mishandling of personal data.
 The European Union’s GDPR (General Data Protection Regulation), which affects any company – regardless of location – that collects personal data from EU people, mandates cyber-awareness training.
 Fines for data-breaches and misuse of personal data are significant.
 Recently, AMAZON was hit with an $877 million dollar fine for misusing personal data.
-Well-known companies like British Airways and Marriott were fined for tens of millions of dollars for data breaches directly related to phishing attacks that could possibly have been avoided with proper cyber-awareness training.
+Well-known companies like British Airways and Marriott were fined tens of millions of dollars for data breaches directly related to phishing attacks that could possibly have been avoided with proper cyber-awareness training.

 The GDPR imposes severe fines that can reach the greater 20M Euro or 4% of an organization’s worldwide revenues.

 The EU GDPR is not alone.
 Most modern countries worldwide have regulations in place, or are in the process of enacting them.
 These include various states in the United States, with California being at the forefront in data protection regulations.
-Israel has strict data privacy in place and continues to refine them based on regulations abroad.
+Israel has strict data privacy in place and continues to refine them based on the regulations evolving abroad.